 And of course, we can’t forget the wine!
 In this case, we’re using red – and a dry red like Chianti Classico is perfect.

-If you’re into it, you can also finish your bolognese off with a little black truffle oil.
-I wouldn’t blame you if you did.
+If you’re into it, you can also finish off your sauce with a little black truffle oil…

 SHOP THE RECIPE: